ytti/oxidized/docs/Hooks.md

 ### slackdiff hook configuration example

-> Please note that channel needs to be your Slack channel ID.
+> Please note that the channel needs to be your Slack channel ID.

 ```yaml
 hooks: